henriksen-marcus/KheprisScarab/README.md

 ### Ghosts
 Your gameplay is always recorded locally.
 If you beat your own highscore, your ghost will be overwritten.
-If you try to play agaisn't your own ghost but have not recorded one, no ghost will spawn.
+If you try to play against your own ghost but have not recorded one, no ghost will spawn.

 ### Fuel
 In time-attack, you have a fuel counter ticking down.
 If it reaches zero, your lose!
 You get fuel for passing checkpoints.